NathanGrace/gayla-grace-website/notes.md

 Priority List:
 Speaking Page:
-  - ASK FOR HIGHER QUALITY IMAGE FOR SPEAKING PAGE
   - consistent spacing
   - Events Section - need a page or something for all the previous events she's done About Page: